-One Really Bad Way To Plan For CollegePosted by Phil Ferguson on February 1st, 2010 – Comments Off – Posted in investing, Stock Market
+One Really Bad Way To Plan For CollegePosted by Phil Ferguson on February 1st, 2010 – Comments Off on One Really Bad Way To Plan For College – Posted in investing, Stock Market

 NOTE: This post is part of an ongoing education series.
 This information is for educational purposes only.
 This information does not constitute investment advice.
 No rational person would make investment decisions based on a blog post.
 Please consult with your financial advisor before taking any action.
 If you think it is OK to make investment decisions based on a blog post, then for the love of the FSM – Stop reading my blog.

 Thanks to Friendly Atheist for the story idea and Image below.